-Even for experienced craftsman, adjusting a new plant to match the others is a painstaking and uncompromising experience.
-After the final placement, which took place on February 2019, our persistent and dedicated documentarian photographer, Yoichi Yabe, was asked to wait until the following day to take a ceremonial photo.
+Even for experienced craftsman, fitting a new plank is a painstaking and uncompromising experience.
+After the last plank was finished, which took place on February 2019, our persistent and dedicated documentarian photographer, Yoichi Yabe, was asked to wait until the following day to take a ceremonial photo.

 It was obvious from the start that Cynara’s original teak deck would have to be replaced, and work began to remove it in the second half of July, 2017.
 It was a backbreaking job, especially in the heat of mid-summer.
-The teak had grown extremely stiff over the years, and had to be broken into pieces in the process.
-As the deck was made of only one layer, the footing was precarious, and safety an issue.
+The teak deck was removed in sections.
+As a traditionally laid deck, the footing was precarious, and safety an issue.

 After much of the structural work on Cynara had been completed, the new teak deck installation was laid between September 13 and October 18, 2019, by six expert shipwrights.
 The new deck is made up of three layers: a ceiling layer, a layer of plywood, and the top teak surface layer.
 This design resulted in a deck that is far stronger than the original; it can be easily maintained and, if necessary, restored in the future.